 "No." Tom eyed him with a frosty, quelling look.
 "I'm not letting you do anything stupid."
 He gave him a scathing sneer.
 "If this has anything to do with Erlichmann's demise and your disgustingly maudlin display of sentimentality-"

-Seeing red, Harry launched himself at his brother, pushing him hard against the wall as he clutched him by the lapels, and roared, "You shut up about him!
+Seeing red, Harry launched himself at his brother, pushing him hard against the wall as he clutched him by the lapels, roaring, "You shut up about him!
 He's not dead – so don't interfere –"

 "Unhand me at once!" hissed out Tom, glaring at him and at the hands gripping and crushing his robes, as he menacingly brought his wand's tip to Harry's neck in a flash of movement.